microsoft/AirSim/docs/px4_setup.md

     }
 ```

-The "Barometer" setting keeps PX4 happy because the default AirSim barometer has a bit too much
-noise generation.
-This setting clamps that down a bit.

 After above setup you should be able to use RC to fly with AirSim.
 You can usually arm the vehicle by lowering and bringing two sticks of RC together in-wards.
 You don't need QGroundControl after the initial setup.
 Typically the Stabilized (instead of Manual) mode gives better experience for beginners.
 See [PX4 Basic Flying Guide](https://docs.px4.io/master/en/flying/basic_flying.html).

 You can also control the drone from [Python APIs](apis.md).